 In order properly to integrate the scientific evidence presented by new technologies, bioethicists concerned with upholding meaningful autonomy—that which truly respects the patient’s dignity without harming others—would do well to encourage medical decision-making based on principles beyond the unbridled and ultimately destructive autonomy that modern society has come to uphold as the greatest good.

-Grace Stark is an MA candidate in the Bioethics & Health Policy program at Loyola University Chicago.
+Grace Emily Stark is an MA candidate in the Bioethics & Health Policy program at Loyola University Chicago.
 She has worked at the Food and Drug Administration, and has held internships at The Heritage Foundation, the Texas Public Policy Foundation, the VA, and in the Senate and the House of Representatives.